-Sheldon Zakreski is The Climate Trust’s Director of Carbon Compliance.
+Sheldon Zakreski is The Climate Trust’s Director of Asset Management.

 Sheldon is responsible for managing The Climate Trust’s carbon credit acquisition programs and its offset project portfolio.
 Nearly 15 of his 20 years of professional experience has been concentrated in carbon markets and policy.

 Sheldon began his carbon market career in 1998 tracking U.S. policy for the Japanese government.
 He also worked for Trexler Climate & Energy Services where he specialized in international carbon price forecasts and market design.

 Sheldon presents regularly on topics including offset project development and management, carbon market trends, and carbon pricing policy.

 Sheldon has a M.A. in economics where he wrote his graduate thesis on cap and trade program design in 1995.